Photo: Debbie Wolfe for Bob Vila

 To begin the search for a new robot mower, get an accurate measurement of the area it will mow.
 Measure the lawn’s square footage, not the size of the lot, and exclude square footage taken up by the house, driveway, landscape beds, and any other feature that is not grass.
 Often only half of the square footage of a residential lot is lawn space, and sometimes even less.

-Light-duty or small robot lawn mowers are best for areas up to a quarter of an acre, or about 11,000 square feet.
-Midsize robot lawn mowers cut up to half an acre, or about 22,000 square feet.
+Light-duty or small robot lawn mowers are best for areas up to 0.25 acre, or about 11,000 square feet.
+Midsize robot lawn mowers cut up to 0.5 acre, or about 22,000 square feet.
 Large robot lawn mowers can cut up to 1 acre, or 43,560 square feet, or more.

 Factors that affect how much space a robot lawn mower can cut include battery runtime per charge, the mower size, and the speed it travels.
 The “up to ‘X’ square feet” amount that manufacturers claim is calculated with ideal mowing conditions in mind.
-Mowing conditions including slopes; obstacles; irregular lawn shapes; and grass type, thickness, and growth rate may all inhibit a mower’s efficiency and capability.
+Mowing conditions including slopes, obstacles, and irregular lawn shapes, as well as grass type, thickness, and growth rate, may all inhibit a mower’s efficiency and capability.

 Grass type, weather conditions, and terrain influence a lawn’s optimal mowing height.
 Warm-season grasses like Bermuda, zoysia, and centipede should be mowed to from 1 to 3 inches high, while cool-season grasses such as fescue, bluegrass, and perennial ryegrass should be mowed to between 2.5 and 4 inches.